genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/09_audit.md

 id: audit
 ---

-We want to be able to track the changes made to the various trades on the `TRADE` table, such that we could see the times and modifications made in the history of the trade.
-So, we are going to add basic auditing to the `TRADE` table in order to keep a record of the changing states of the trades.
+We want to be able to track the changes made to the various trades on the `TRADE` table, such that we could see the times and modifications made during the history of the trade.
+So, we are going to add basic auditing to the `TRADE` table to keep a record of the changing states of the trades.

 This can be useful for historical purposes, if you need to at a later date be able to produce an accurate course of events.